SilviaEiden/surfs_up/README.md

 December = session.query(Measurement.tobs).filter(extract('month', Measurement.date)==12).all()
 ```

-* Moreover, the mean or average temperature for June is 75 degrees Fahrenheit and 71 degrees Fahrenheit for December; rounded up to the nearest tenth.
+* Moreover, the mean or average temperature for June is 75 degrees Fahrenheit and 71 degrees Fahrenheit for December; rounded up to the nearest integer.
 This displays temperatures during the Summer and Winter seasons are not far off from each other and are consistent every year.

 * Lastly, it is observed that 75% of the time the temperature for June and December sets at 77 degrees Fahrenheit and 74 degrees Fahrenheit, respectively.
 This allows to have confidence that Surf n’ Shake can be open for business throughout the year.